asift91/Manual_Migration/option1.md

     ![storage_account](images/storage-account.png)
 - **Database Template:**
     - This Database template will creates an Azure Database for MySQL server.
 [Click-here](https://docs.microsoft.com/en-in/azure/mysql/)
     - Azure Database for MySQL is easy to set up, manage and scale.
-It automates the management and maintenance of your infrastructure and database server, including routine updates, backups and security.
+It automates the management and maintenance of your infrastructure and database server,including routine updates,backups and security.
 Build with the latest community edition of MySQL, including versions 5.6, 5.7 and 8.0
     - To access the database server created navigate to the resource group provided while deployment and go to Azure Database for MySQL server
     - The database server will have a server name, server admin login name, MySQL version, and Performance Configuration
     - Ways to connect to database server
         - Use MySQL client or tools such as MySQL Workbench.
         - For workbench give the connection name, hostname (server name), username (server admin login name)
     ![mysqlworkbench](images/mysql-workbench.png)
         - After giving the details test connection.
-If the connection is successful it will prompt for password.
-Provide the password to get connected.
+If the connection is successful it will prompt for password .Provide the password to get connected.

 - **Virtual Machine Template:** This template will create a  Virtual Machine
-    -   To generate SSH keys, [click here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed).
     - Controller VM:
-        - Ubuntu OS defaulted to 16.04
+        - The OS used at this time is Uubntu 16.04
-        - A virtual machine is a computer file, typically called an image, which behaves like an actual compute [Click here](https://azure.microsoft.com/en-in/overview/what-is-a-virtual-machine/)
     - VM extension:
-        - Extension can be small applications that provide post-deployment configuration and automation tasks on Azure VMs.
-[Click here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview)
+        - Extension can be small applications that provide post-deployment configuration and automation tasks on Azure VMs.[Click here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview)
-        - VM extension will executes a shell script file which installs moodle on the Virtual Machine and captures the log files.
+        - VM extension will executes a shell script file which installs Moodle on the Virtual Machine and captures the log files.
         - Log files stderr and stdout are created at the /var/lib/waagent/custom-script/download/0/
         - User can view the log files as a root user.

 - **Scale Set Template**:
-    -   This template will create a  Virtual Machine Scale Set (VMSS) with the VM instance.
-[Click here](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview)
+    -   This template will create a  [Virtual Machine Scale Set.](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview)
     - A virtual machine scale set allows you to deploy and manage a set of auto-scaling virtual machines.
 You can scale the number of VMs in the scale set manually or define rules to auto scale based on resource usage like CPU, memory demand, or network traffic.
-    - Autoscaling of VM Instances depends on the CPU utilization.
-[Click here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/autoscale-overview)
+    - Autoscaling of VM Instances depends on [CPU utilization.](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/autoscale-overview)
-    - While scaling up an instance a VM is deployed and a shell script is executed to install the moodle prerequisites and setting up cron jobs.
+    - While scaling up an instance a VM is deployed and a shell script is executed to install the Moodle prerequisites and setting up cron jobs.
     - VM instances have Private IP.
-    - For connecting to VM’s on Scale Set with private IP, follow the steps written in the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).
+    - For connecting to VMs on Scale Set with private IP, follow the steps written in the [document](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md).

 </details>

 -   ### Manual moodle migration follow the below steps

     -   After completion of deployment, go to the resource group.